 - How to Complete the Online Application (video)

 Please note that there is a federal eviction moratorium.
 This means that through June 30, 2021, landlords may not evict tenants due to nonpayment of rent during COVID-19 when tenants give their landlord the CDC Eviction Declaration Form.

-If you need assistance with an eviction, contact the NH Legal Advice & Referral Center (LARC).
+If you need assistance with an eviction, contact 603 Legal Aid, which provides free civil legal services to low-income people.